mehdieidi/goshell/README.md

 # goshell
-A terminal shell for Unix like operating systems.
+A shell for Unix like operating systems.

 ![goshell](./img.png)